Deep Dive

 2. Technology & Architecture

-- TELx: A decentralized exchange (DEX) for liquidity mining and cross-asset swaps.
+- TELx: A decentralized exchange (DEX) providing liquidity for remittances and swaps, powered by automated market makers.

 3. Tokenomics & Governance

-TEL serves as the native gas token for transactions and governance.
-Its utilities include:
+TEL serves as the native gas token, governance asset, and staking mechanism.
+Key utilities include:

-- Staking: Validators and liquidity providers earn fees and newly minted TEL.
+- Staking: Validators and liquidity providers stake TEL to earn fees and newly minted tokens.

 Conclusion